 Send details about Literacy Education Advocacy Day to a colleague

-Sign up to receive Advocacy Day updates and other tips for speaking out
+Sign up to receive Advocacy Day and Month updates and other tips for speaking out

-Send a letter (using our letter template) asking your legislators to support professional learning defined as teacher collaboration
+Send a letter asking your legislators to support professional learning defined as teacher collaboration

 Share your expertise as an educator and your experience in the classroom and ask your legislators to rely on and support the professional expertise of teachers